View Our Terracotta Floor

 - They are easy to lay because of their uniformity

-- The uniformity can make the tile lose some of its natural charms
+- The uniformity can make terracotta tiles lose some of its natural charms

 - The process is much cheaper than hand-crafting

 Despite their low porosity, terracotta tiles are hard wearing and easy to clean thanks to our fantastic KleanSTONE stone floor cleaning machines.
-So, as long as you care for your natural terracotta tiles with the right natural stone floor sealers, there is no better reason to have these fantastic tiles, which are steeped in history, throughout your home.
+So, as long as you care for your natural terracotta tiles with the right natural stone floor sealers, there is no better reason to have these fantastic terracotta tiles, which are steeped in history, throughout your home.